makerbot/MightyBoardFirmware/README.md

 > NB : if you haven't got `brew` installed, see http://mxcl.github.io/homebrew/ .

-You might need to update avr-gcc if your X-Code version is out-of-date :
+Make sure that you have installed the command line tools from Xcode.
+You might need to update your developer folder :

-    brew install avr-gcc
+    sudo xcode-select -switch /Applications/Xcode.app/Contents/Developer/

+If everything is fine, you should be able to run `xcrun -find gcc` and have the following output :

+    $ xcrun -find gcc
+    /Applications/Xcode.app/Contents/Developer/usr/bin/gcc

 To create the documentation, you will also need `doxygen` (and `graphviz` for nice vizualisations) :